 *For Ghostrider, GET THE BACK!!!!!
 (Warning, Ghostrider is starting to get pretty rough.)

-*Bring $5.00 to ride Screaming Swing
+*If you've never done a Screaming Swing, bring $5.00 to ride Screaming Swing

 *If the last time you went to Knotts was in 1997 or earlier, be prepared to see some major changes